⚡ Key Takeaways

 Low-income Group

 Key difference from ECO4: GBIS focuses purely on insulation and uses council tax bands for eligibility.
 ECO4 covers a wider range of measures but requires benefits.
-Many households that don't qualify for ECO4 do qualify for GBIS.
+Many households that did not qualify for ECO4 could previously qualify for GBIS; current alternatives vary by postcode and property.

 What insulation does GBIS cover?